Customized tours

 Diamond fund

-The Diamond Fund of Russia is a collection of most precious items of the Russian treasury: unique diamonds, rare precious stones, masterpieces of jewelry of the 18th-20th centuries, gold and platinum nuggets.read more
+The Diamond Fund of Russia is a unique collection of the most precious items of the Russian treasury.
+The collection is famous for unique diamonds, rare precious stones, masterpieces of jewelry of the 18th – 20th centuries, world’s largest collection of gold and platinum nuggets.

 Christ the Savior cathedral